What is a Private Mortgage?

 ESA (Educational Savings Account)

 ESAs are savings accounts for your child’s higher education.
 The money you put into this IRA is taxed but the earnings are not taxed as long as the student withdraws the money to pay for qualified education expenses.

 Elective Deferrals $17,500; $23,000 if over age 50 plus 25% of earnings

 Max of $52,000; $57,500 if over age 50

 So What Next?
 Steps for a Self-Directed IRA Transaction

-Step 2: (Newly Formed LLC’s) Provide Midland with the LLC Operating Agreement with proper vesting: Midland IRA FBO Client Name IRA ##, Articles of Incorporation, and Funding Instructions (Pre-Existing LLC’s) Provide Midland with LLC Subscription Agreement or Assignment of Interest with Proper vesting.
+Step 2: (Newly Formed LLC’s) Provide Midland with the LLC Operating Agreement with proper vesting: Midland Trust FBO Client Name IRA ##, Articles of Incorporation, and Funding Instructions (Pre-Existing LLC’s) Provide Midland with LLC Subscription Agreement or Assignment of Interest with Proper vesting.

-Step 3: Provide Midland IRA with Buy Direction Letter and Private Placement Disclaimer and Indemnity Agreement form (both forms provided by Midland)
+Step 3: Provide Midland with Buy Direction Letter and Private Placement Disclaimer and Indemnity Agreement form (both forms provided by Midland)